Kitware/iMSTK/Documentation/userguide/contributing.rst

   (a) **buildbot**,
   (b) any potential (human) **reviewers**, and
-  (c) **owners** of dashboard buildslaves read access to your SimMedTK repository.
+  (c) **owners** of dashboard buildslaves read access to your iMSTK repository.
   This is mandatory because Gitlab_ enforces permissions even on branches you have submitted for review.
   If reviewers do not have permission, they will not approve your branch for merging.